Lawrence Levy resume

 2010-2015 - Established studio in Venice, CA. Began making furniture and designing the physical “plates” for the frescoes.

-2016 - Chicken Man, Uncle Paul, Adam and Eve, Morrie the Clown, Bill’s Thumb - frescoes shown at Venice Art Walk
+2016 - Chicken Man, Uncle Paul, Adam and Eve, Morrie the Clown, Bill’s Thumb - frescoes shown in studio at Venice Art Walk

-2018 - "The Past is Not Where You Left It,” solo show, Castelli Art Space, Los Angeles, CA
+2018 - "The Past is Not Where You Left It,” solo show at Castelli Art Space, Culver City, CA

 2019 - Artist in Residence - Vermont Studio Center, Johnson, VT

-2020 - "Painting Forest in the Endless Horizon" show, B.G.Gallery, Santa Monica, CA
+2020 - Work included in "Painting Forest in the Endless Horizon" group show, B.G.Gallery, Santa Monica, CA